Turkish lira hits record low after U.S. reviews duty-free access

 The central bank said its move on the reserve requirements would free up $2.2 billion in liquidity for banks.
 The central bank could be expected to take similar moves ahead of its next policy meeting on Sept.
 13, one forex banker said.

-Washington last week imposed sanctions on Erdogan’s justice minister and interior ministers, saying they played leading roles in organisations responsible for Brunson’s arrest.
+Washington last week imposed sanctions on Erdogan’s justice minister and interior ministers, saying they played leading roles in organizations responsible for Brunson’s arrest.

 Erdogan said Turkey would retaliate by freezing assets of the U.S. interior and justice ministers in Turkey “if they have any”.